 Prior Period Adjustment.
 For Fiscal Year 2015, the City implemented the provisions of GASB 68, as discussed under the caption "-Retirement Contributions."
 After the implementation, management evaluated the allocation of the net pension liability and the related deferred outflows of resources and deferred inflows of resources to the City's internal service funds, and determined that an allocation to the internal service funds was necessary.
-A prior period adjustment in the amount of \$756,738 was recorded to correct the beginning net pension liability and related deferred outflows of resources and deferred inflows of resources and unrestricted net position.
+A prior period adjustment in the amount of \$756,738 was recorded to correct the beginning net pension liability and related deferred outflows of resources and unrestricted net position.